stelzinga/MF/Management_Framework-Appendix.md

 A *Quorum* refers to the minimum number of Voting Members necessary for a Decision to be made and to be valid.
 Every Committee has a Quorum, and it rarely changes for a given Committee.
 There is no general rule on how to establish a Quorum.
 However, for a given Committee, the rules for a Quorum are formalised in the Terms of Reference, see below.
 If the Quorum cannot be met the session has to be adjourned i.e., suspended to be continued later.

 ### Committee Proposals & Decisions
 Decisions a.k.a.
-Resolutions consists of a binary approved/no approved, yes/no, accept/reject or similar construct, of a specific Proposal through a vote.
+Resolutions consists of a binary approved/not approved, yes/no, accept/reject or similar construct, of a specific Proposal through a vote.
 This means that Proposals need to be presented in a form that facilitates such vote, which is often achieved by framing the Proposal as a question e.g. , "Do the Voting Members approve the following Proposal to ..." or more formally "Do the Voting Members approve the motion to ...".
-Alternatively, Resolutions are stated as a fact, and the Voting Members are merely asked to approve the statement.
+Alternatively, Resolutions are stated as a fact, and the Voting Members are merely asked to approve the statement, or reject it.

 There are two key types of Proposals:
-1. Proposal to *do* something i.e., if the Proposal is approved, an Action will be taken, these are more *forward looking* in nature.
+1. Proposal to *do* something i.e., if the Proposal is approved, an Action will be taken.
+These are more *forward looking* in nature.
 2. Proposal to *agree* on Information provided without leading to an Action i.e., if the Proposal is approved, a formal record exists that the Committee saw and agreed with the Information.
 Such proposals tend to be *backward looking*.

 The approval of a Proposal may require unanimity or just a majority.
 Approvals can be accompanied by one or more conditions restricting the scope or the actual implementation of the Proposal.
 Some, or all Voting Members can have the right of Veto which means a single Vote can reject a Proposal even if it has a majority of the Votes.